joaopioner1/Exercise_C/README.md

 # Exercise_C
-* Here I will put xercises about the programming language C.✍️
+* Here I will put exercises or tests about the programming language C.✍️